-A Test From WTOP Signal Was Heard on Lots of DC Radio and TV Stations Last Night | Washingtonian (DC)
+A WTOP Test Interrupted Lots of DC Radio and TV Stations Last Night | Washingtonian (DC)

 A technical error led to a signal from WTOP being broadcast on other stations Monday night.
 The disruption occurred between 9:30 and 10 PM.
 WAMU, WETA FM, WETA’s four television stations, WTTG, and WDCA all confirm they were affected.
-I’ve heard from someone who says it affected a viewing of Chernobyl on HBO as well.
-A Washingtonian employee who was watching The Bachelorette on WJLA last night says her screen went blue with a message about prescheduled testing.
+It affected lots of people’s viewings of Chernobyl on HBO as well—perhaps the worst show you could interrupt with an enigmatic alert!
+A Washingtonian employee who was watching The Bachelorette on WJLA last night says her screen went blue.

 Weirdness on the radio tonight. @WAMU started playing the emergency alert noise in the middle of a program.
 Then 88.5 started broadcasting WTOP for a couple of minutes.
 Then another emergency alert tone, and back to regular WAMU programming.
 IS THIS A SIGN OF THE APOCALYPSE?